 Honda’s best-selling model in the U.S. shares its two-motor hybrid system with the Honda Accord mid-size sedan.
 It’s also used in the Insight and Clarity plug-in hybrid.
-The difference is that the CR-V Hybrid will come in all-wheel drive.
+The difference is that the CR-V Hybrid comes in all-wheel drive.
 The refresh brings restyled front and rear bumpers but the CR-V looks the most like every other compact crossover on the road.

 2020 Ford Escape